Is ‘e-commerce’ as we know it dead? Expert predictions for 2023

 6 experts tell us what they think is in store for e-commerce next year / Bruno Kelzer via Unsplash

-Nicholas Crane, commerce lead, Adapt Worldwide: The end of ‘e-commerce’
+Nicholas Crane, commerce lead director, Adapt Worldwide: The end of ‘e-commerce’

 My prediction for 2023 is the decline in usage of the word ‘e-commerce.’
 The advent of hybrid commerce has led to the decreased distinction between online and offline, with silos being broken.
 So online and offline marketing teams should be increasingly collaborative.

 My view is that it will increasingly and simply be known as ‘commerce,’ dropping the ‘e.’
 The fall of the ‘e’ will be akin to the loss of the word ‘online,’ which was once commonplace in consumer searches but is now a given.
-My title is ‘commerce lead’ – I did actually negotiate from ‘e-commerce lead.’
+My title is ‘commerce lead director’ – I did actually negotiate from ‘e-commerce lead director.’

 Laura Cullen, global commerce director, VMLY&R Commerce: A world remade by recession